World AIDS Day

 Now that we’ve got the benefit of U=U and PrEP, which for many people has made HIV a much more manageable virus, it’s easy to lose sight of the work that still needs to be done on HIV.

-Since HIV was identified in 1983, it has killed around 35 million people.
+Since HIV was identified in 1983, it has killed more than 35 million people.

 World AIDS Day is an important opportunity for us to remind each other and the world’s governments that HIV is a continuing health issue that needs resources, research, and education.